 Treatment and/or diagnostic guidelines from societies or task forces from societies are welcome to be published in Insights into Imaging.
 They can be considered in full length or in part.
 Guidelines define the experts’ or social representatives’ opinions.
+Papers should have a maximum of 5000 words, 5 tables and 12 figures.

 Preparing your manuscript